efacks68/Docker/README.md

 podman run --rm -it -p 8888:8888 -v <path-to-directory>:/home/ rasterscatter

+"-it” loads interactive mode and lets you run MiniScatter, definitely necessary.

+Optional flags: “-p” for using a port if you need it, “-v” to connect the “/home/” directory to a directory in your external file system.
+Modify all components as needed.

--it loads interactive mode.
-Once in the bash, load the tools needed to run MiniScatter with:
+Once in the bash, don’t forget to load the tools needed to run MiniScatter with:

-`source /code/geant4/4.10.7.3-MT-CXX17/bin/geant4.sh`
+`source /code/geant4/4.11.0.0-MT-CXX17/bin/geant4.sh`

 as printed at the end of the build.

-Be sure to check for the correct Geant4 version
+It will crash if you don’t :)